 User Experience (UX) Can Make or Break a Business

-No one is going to buy your products or services if your site is hard to use.
-So you design your site to be intuitive and easy to navigate.
-But if you ignore load testing, your beautiful web pages may load so slowly that your customers lose interest and go elsewhere.
+No one is going to buy your products or services if your site is hard to use, so you design your site to be intuitive and easy to navigate.
+It’s that simple, right?
+Not so fast.
+If you ignore load testing, your beautifully created web pages may load so slowly that your customers lose interest and go elsewhere.

 Blame short attention spans all you want, but it comes down to respecting your users.
-Their time is valuable.
-Their energy is much better spent doing anything besides waiting for a web page to load.
+Their time is valuable, and their energy is much better spent doing anything besides waiting for a web page to load.

 Back in the 1990s, saving a large document took so long that it was possible to take out a book and read a page while you waited.
 A decade or two before that, you could turn on your computer and then go across the street for coffee before it finished booting up.
 It’s not that we were more patient back then.
 We just didn’t have a choice.
 Not because technology was so slow, but because those tasks were a necessary part of our jobs.